DiscipleTools/disciple-tools-theme/README.md

 Missing Feature?
 Bug Fix?
 We'd love your help.

 Before coding and creating a PR please create or comment on an issue you'd like to work on.
 This will help others know you are working on it and avoid duplicate work.
+A good place to start is the [help wanted GitHub Issues](https://github.com/DiscipleTools/disciple-tools-theme/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22).

 Need help or want to brainstorm?
 Join our [discord channel](https://discord.gg/kp5pYmrhSd) and share your questions and ideas.